 1. What’s Your Objective?

 Just sending out emails to “keep in touch” is not a good thing.
 Your team members will tire of them, come to ignore them, and just move on with their tasks.

 Have only one objective for each email you send, and be certain that it is in the subject line.
-Also make it clear you need a response, even if it’s just acknowledgement of the project.
+Also, make it clear you need a response, even if it’s just acknowledgment of the project.
 If you don’t want recipients to take some action or respond, the conversation belongs somewhere else.